neomaclin/scala-ibclient/README.md

 Ultimately, the choice of using Cats Effect or Core Java depends on your use case, preferences, and goals.

-Source of this section: Conversation with Bing with minor adjustment, 5/11/2023 (1) Tutorial · Cats Effect - Typelevel. https://typelevel.org/cats-effect/docs/tutorial.
+Source of this section: Conversation with Bing with minor adjustment, 5/11/2023

+(1) Tutorial · Cats Effect - Typelevel. https://typelevel.org/cats-effect/docs/tutorial.

 (2) Introduction to Cats Effects | Baeldung on Scala. https://www.baeldung.com/scala/cats-effects-intro.

 (3) Concepts · Cats Effect - Typelevel. https://typelevel.org/cats-effect/docs/concepts.

 # Prerequisite

-User of this project does require an interactive user account.
+User of this project does require an interactive broker user account.